-Madhavan Parthasarathy is the Director of the Jake Jabs Center for Entrepreneurship.
-With assistance from Joel Appel, one of Colorado’s greatest entrepreneurs, he teaches the capstone Business Plan and Model Development class for the entrepreneurship program, in addition to other classes for the Business School.
-Parthasarathy’s primary research area is the diffusion and discontinuance of disruptive innovations, and he has published over 40 academic articles in noteworthy journals and conference proceedings, including Information Systems Research, Small Business Economics, and the Journal of the Academy of Marketing Science, among others.
-The impact of his writings can be gauged by the fact that his work has been cited over 1,500 times.
+Dr. Madhavan Parthasarathy is a Professor of Marketing and Entrepreneurship, and the Academic and Executive Director of the Jake Jabs Center for Entrepreneurship.
+He co-teaches the entrepreneurship capstone classes (Business Plan and Model Development, as well as Digital Strategy for Entrepreneurs) with Joel Appel, one of Colorado’s great entrepreneurs.
+Professor Parthasarathy’s primary research area is the diffusion (and discontinuance) of disruptive innovations, and he has published extensively in journals such as Information Systems Research, Small Business Economics, and Journal of the Academy of Marketing Science, among others.

-Parthasarathy fosters close friendships with some of Colorado’s greatest entrepreneurs and business leaders, and was instrumental in securing a large private gift to the Center from Jake Jabs.
-He is an advocate of combining both academic and experiential elements to provide a balanced education to students of the Center, thereby empowering them to succeed.
-As a result of his leadership, the Jabs Center offers novel mentorship programs, hosts several cutting-edge events, and maintains close relationships with the business community.
+Professor Parthasarathy fosters close friendships with some of Colorado’s greatest entrepreneurs and business leaders, and he was instrumental in securing a large private gift to the Center from Mr. Jake Jabs.
+He is an advocate of combining both academic and experiential elements to provide a balanced education to students of the Center, thereby empowering them to succeed in Colorado’s dynamic entrepreneurial eco-system.
+As a result of his leadership, the Jabs Center offers novel mentorship programs, hosts several cutting-edge events, and maintains close relationships with the Business community.

 PhD Marketing, University of Nebraska-Lincoln

 Lane, Vicki, Jiban Khuntia, Madhavan Parthasarathy, Bidyut Hazarika (2017), "The Impact of the Internet on Values in India: Shifts in Self-Enhancement and Self-Transcendence Amongst Indian Youth," Journal of Global Information.
 Management (JGIM), 25 (3), 99-120.